Information Abundance and Its Implications for Education

-Information term popularized by Alvin Toffler in his bestselling 1970 book Future Shock.
+Information overload is a term popularized by Alvin Toffler in his bestselling 1970 book Future Shock.
 It refers to the difficulty a person can have understanding an issue and making decisions that can be caused by the presence of too much information.
 Information overload occurs when the amount of input to a system exceeds its processing capacity.
 Decision makers have fairly limited cognitive processing capacity.
 Consequently, when information overload occurs, it is likely that a reduction in decision quality will occur.

 As the world moves into a new era of globalization, an increasing number of people are connecting to the Internet to conduct their own researchand are given the ability to produce as well as consume the data accessed on an increasing number of websites.
 Users are now classified as active users because more people in society are participating in the Digital and Information Age.
 This flow has created a new life where we are now in danger of becoming dependent on this method of access to information.
 Therefore we see an information overload from the access to so much information, almost instantaneously, without knowing the validity of the content and the risk of misinformation. http://en.wikipedia.org/wiki/Information_overload

 I have re-framed information overload from being discussed as a cautionary consequence of the technology age to us living in a time of information abundance.
 I think we are living in one of the most exciting times in the history of humankind.
 We are living in a world of information abundance, surplus, and access.
 The result is synergy whereby the human mind plus our current technologies far exceed the sum of these individual parts.
 By this I mean we have technologies to access any type of information and to create products that match the pictures and voices in our minds; and we can use technology to get the assistance and feedback from folks around the globe.